-Field Description Enable Purging The Log Partition Monitor (LPM) looks at the Enable Purging option to determine whether it needs to purge audit logs.
+Field Description Enable Audit Log When you enable this check box, an audit log gets created for the application audit log.
+For Cisco Unified Communications Manager, the application audit log supports configuration updates for Cisco Unified Communications Manager graphical user interfaces (GUIs), such as Cisco Unified Communications Manager Administration, Cisco Unified Real-Time Monitoring Tool, Cisco Unified Communications Manager CDR Analysis and Reporting, and Cisco Unified Serviceability.
+For Cisco Unity Connection, the application audit log supports configuration updates for Cisco Unity Connection graphical user interfaces, including Cisco Unity Connection Administration, Cisco Unity Connection Serviceability, Cisco Personal Communications Assistant, and clients that use the Connection REST APIs.
+This setting displays as enabled by default.
+Enable Purging The Log Partition Monitor (LPM) looks at the Enable Purging option to determine whether it needs to purge audit logs.
 When you check this check box, LPM purges all the audit log files in RTMT whenever the common partition disk usage goes above the high water mark; however, you can disable purging by unchecking the check box.
 If purging is disabled, the number of audit logs continues to increase until the disk is full.
 This action could cause a disruption of the system.
 A message that describes the risk of disabling the purge displays when you uncheck the Enable Purging check box.
 Be aware that this option is available for audit logs in an active partition.
 If the audit logs reside in an inactive partition, the audit logs get purged when the disk usage goes above the high water mark.
-You can access the audit logs by choosing Trace and Log Central > Audit Logs in RTMT.
+You can access the audit logs by choosing Trace and Log Central &gt; Audit Logs in RTMT.
 Enable Log Rotation The system reads this option to determine whether it needs to rotate the audit log files or it needs to continue to create new files.
 The maximum number of files cannot exceed 5000.
 When the Enable Rotation option is checked, the system begins to overwrite the oldest audit log files after the maximum number of files gets reached.
 TipWhen log rotation is disabled (unchecked), audit log ignores the Maximum No. of Files setting.
 Maximum No. of Files Enter the maximum number of files that you want to include in the log.
 The default setting specifies 250.
 The maximum number specifies 5000.
 Maximum File Size Enter the maximum file size for the audit log.
 The file size value must remain between 1 MB and 10 MB.
 You must specify a number between 1 and 10.
-Database Audit Log Filte r Settings Enable Audit Log When you enable this check box, an audit log gets created for the database.
+Database Audit Log Filter Settings Enable Audit Log When you enable this check box, an audit log gets created for the Cisco Unified Communications Manager and Cisco Unity Connection databases.
 Use this setting in conjunction with the Debug Audit Level setting, which allows you create a log for certain aspects of the database.